-We have assessed daytime levels as well as nighttime levels for each POR as they are all located within bedrooms.
-POR1 will be the worst case scenario, as it exposed to both Innes Road traffic and Frank Bender Road.
-POR 2 is exposed to Innes Road only, as Frank Bender Street is significantly further than 100m from this POR and is shielded by all three buildings.
+We have assessed daytime and nighttime levels for each POR except POR5 as they are all located within bedrooms.
+POR1 and POR4 will be the worst case scenario, as they are exposed to both Innes Road traffic and Frank Bender Road.
+POR 2 is exposed to Innes Road only, as Frank Bender Street is significantly further than 100m from this POR and is partially shielded by all three buildings.
 POR3 is exposed to traffic noise from Innes Road to the east as the Block C building shields from traffic noise to the west.
 It is also exposed to traffic noise from Frank Bender Street which is ~70m to the east.
 These conditions have all been reflected in our calculations.
+POR5 is located at the sitting area at the rear of Block C and has similar exposure as POR3 to both roads.